 - Up to $1,500, based on estimated family contribution (EFC) on the FAFSA, and enrollment status

-- For additional information regarding NEALP and how to apply, please visit the Ohio Board of Regents website.
+- For additional information regarding NEALP and how to apply, please visit the Ohio Department of Higher Education Regents website

 Charles E. Schell Loan

 - Must be an enrolled student for credit courses at Cuyahoga Community College

 - Must be a resident of Ohio, West Virginia, Kentucky or adjoining States